crums-io/skipledger/docs/index.md

 Internally, it models a tamper proof [skip list](https://en.wikipedia.org/wiki/Skip_list ).
 It's use here is as a tamper proof *list*, not as a search structure.
 Here are some of its key differences:

 1. *Append only.* Items are only ever be appended to the end of the list.
-(In skip list terms, the items are ordered in the ordered in they appear.)
+(In skip list terms, the items are ordered in the order in they were added.)
 2. *Hash pointers.* Instead of the handles, pointers and such in skip lists, the pointers in a skip ledger are hash pointers.
 (A hash pointer is the hash of another node in the skip list.)
 3. *Hash of items only.* We only ever append the *hash* of items, not the items themselves.
 (Item storage is an orthogonal issue: an item may come from a row in a database table, for example.)
 4. *Deterministic structure.* The row number (the index of an item in the list) uniquely determines the number of skip pointers its corresponding node (row) in the list has: unlike a skip list, no randomization is involved.